koelslaw/documentation/topics/rocknsm2-4-0/RHEL/sensordeploy.md

 [logstash:children]
 sensors
 ```
+___

-1. Change Directory into `usr/share/rock/bin`
+- Change Directory into `usr/share/rock/bin`

+- remove/comment the following steps in the follwoing playbook files:
+  - for adding entries to the /etc/hosts `/usr/share/rock/roles/common/tasks/configure.yml`
+  - disable and enable shard allocation in `/usr/share/rock/roles/elasticsearch/tasks/restart.yml`
+  - ensure that you edit the playbook in `/etc/elasticsearch/elastisearch.yml` and change
+   `es_node_name: "{{ ansible_hostname }}"` to `{{ inventory_hostname }}`
+  - comment out the step `update-suricata source index` in the file `/usr/ahRE/rock/roles/suricata/tasks/main.yml`

-1. Run `sudo ./rock ssh-config` to setup ssh on all the host you will use for the deployment.
+- Run `sudo ./rock ssh-config` to setup ssh on all the host you will use for the deployment.
 It uses the host from the previously created `host.ini`

-1. Run `sudo ./rock genconfig` to generate config file.
+- Run `sudo ./rock genconfig` to generate config file.
 Unless you are doing something really off the beaten path of a normal deployment you should not need to edit this file.

-1. Disable/move the local repo to make sure everything comes from the mounted iso
+- Disable/move the local repo to make sure everything comes from the mounted iso
 ```
 sudo mv /etc/yum.repos.d/local-repos.repo ~/
 ```

-1. Ensure you are in the `/usr/share/rock/bin/` directory.
+- Ensure you are in the `/usr/share/rock/bin/` directory.

-1. Fire off the installation
+- Fire off the installation
 ```
 sudo ./rock deploy-offline
 ```

-1. Ensure the following ports on the firewall are open for the data nodes
+- Ensure the following ports on the firewall are open for the data nodes
   - 9300 TCP - Node coordination (I am sure elastic has abetter name for this)
   - 9200 TCP - Elasticsearch
   - 5601 TCP - Only on the Elasticsearch node that has Kibana installed, Likely es1.[STATE].cmat.lan